 - Mix cold coffee with alcohol and pour into a shallow dish.
 You could sweeten this soaking liquid if you wish, but I don’t as the other two components of the dessert provide enough sweetness.

 - Place drained tofu at the bottom of the blender followed by half of the cashews and the rest of the ingredients (apart from cocoa powder).
 Once blended, add the remaining cashews and blend until smooth – use a tamper or a silicone spatula to help the blender churn from time to time.

-- Stiffen the cream by blending in melted coconut oil OR agar agar powder activated in 120 ml / ½ cup water as per packet instructions.
+- Stiffen the cream by blending in melted coconut oil OR agar agar powder activated in 150 ml (½ cup + 2 tbsp) water (see NOTES on activating instructions).
 Refrigerate until ready to assemble.

 - Dip each lady finger in the coffee mixture briefly.
 Arrange a layer of coffee dipped lady fingers at the bottom of the dish.

 - Spread half of the cream on top, followed by another layer of coffee dipped lady fingers.

 - Spread the rest of the cream on top and allow the dessert to set overnight at least (two nights is best).